Before you start

 Who can use this feature

 Users with can edit access to a file can add Auto Layout to frames and objects.

-There are lots of ways you can use Auto Layout:
+There are lots of ways to use Auto Layout:

 - Create buttons that grow or shrink as you edit the text label.